tier4/ota-client/otaclient/app/proto/README.md

         #   type hints for each attributes when manually create instances
         #   of wrapper types.
         #   NOTE: this __init__ is just for typing use, it will not be
-        #         used by the underlaying MessageWrapper
+        #         used by the underlying MessageWrapper
         #   NOTE: if pyi file is also generated when compiling the proto file,
         #         the __init__ in pyi file can be used directly with little adjustment
         def __init__(